pekrau/CouchDB2/README.md

 ```python
 db.get_designs()
 ```
-Get the design documents for the database.
+Return the design documents for the database.

 ### get_design
 ```python